Ballwin, Missouri: Business

-Lion's Choice, a roast beef fast food chain, was founded in Ballwin.
+Lion's Choice, a roast beef fast-food chain, was founded in Ballwin.

 Religion

-Several churches, mosques and synagogues exist in the city.
+Several churches, mosques, and synagogues exist in the city.

 Salem in Ballwin United Methodist Church is located along Manchester Road, in the heart of Ballwin.
 The church was founded in 1846 by Brother H. Hohmann, a German immigrant involved with the German Methodist Episcopal Church.
 The original church was built in 1870, and traditional Methodist services are still conducted each Sunday inside.
 During 21st century renovations, a sign was discovered within the church that is thought to have hung within the original 1870 church, which reads: "ehre sei gott in der höhe," meaning "Glory to God in the highest."
 The sign was once again hung up in the church and can be found at the rear of the sanctuary.
 The church is involved in assisting an orphanage located in South Africa.

 Parks and recreation

 Vlasis Park is the largest park in Ballwin.
 It is located north of Manchester Road between Seven Trails Dr., Ball Park Drive, and Holloway Road.
 Vlasis Park covers 31 acres and features a baseball diamond, a playground, four tennis courts, restrooms, two ponds (one of which is stocked with fish), two pavilions, a walking path, and a sand volleyball court.
 Vlasis Park is the location of the annual Ballwin Days Festival.
+The park is also home to the Harrison-Schmidt-Dahlke Log House.

 Ballwin is also home to New Ballwin Park, Ferris Park, Greenfield Commons, and Holloway Park.

 The Pointe at Ballwin Commons hosts an indoor pool and fitness center.
 The North Pointe Aquatic Center is an outdoor pool open only during the summer.
 Adjacent to the North Pointe is the Ballwin Golf Course.

 Ballwin is home to Bacon Log Cabin, a museum of local history.